Fraud Prevention

 • The caller is insistent and offers to call you back or stays on the line while you do what they are asking you to do.

-• Check scams swindling people through secret shoppers, prizes, or romance offers.
+• Check scams include swindling people through secret shoppers, prizes, or romance offers.
 These “too good to be true scams” often involve you receiving a check or ACH deposit and then being asked to return a portion of the funds to the scammers with the rest as ‘yours to keep.’
 The check or ACH is eventually returned to your bank as “fake” or “bad,” leaving you on the hook for the full amount of the check.

 • Phantom Riches: News of an offer sounding too good to be true, but one with strings attached.